LeaveAirykson/Git-OneFlow/README.md

   release = release/  # prefix for release branches version = v         # prefix for version tag (v1.0.0)
 ```

+## Optional configuration

+You can improve the creation of the changelog in `alternate` strategy by setting external urls to your ticket system and repository.

 ### Strategy option